LouiValley/BingoGCN/README.md

 ```bash
 sh scripts/jobs_ours_light.sh
 ```
-This script reduces repetition counts and skips evaluation on large datasets.
+This script reduces repetition counts and skips some evaluations on large datasets.
 This will only take 2~3 hours to complete.

 ## Post-Experiment Steps